XiongPengNUS/rsome/README.md

     Objective: 22.4

-ROAD is also capable of transforming the specified optimization model into a standard formula that can be recognized and solved by the solver.
-Users could retrieve the standard formula by calling the method <code>do_math()</code> of the model object.
+The example above shows that RSOME models can be formulated via straightforward and highly readable algebraic expressions, and the formulated model can be transformed into a standard form, which is then solved by the Gurobi (or MOSEK) solver.
+The basic information of the standard form can be retrieved by calling the <code>do_math()</code> method of the RSOME model object.

 ```python